 The first step is to edit the Facebook account you obviously have already (if you don’t, which rock have you been living under all this time?).
-Subscribe only to the news feed of friends who actually have anything interesting to say, or post brilliant LOLcats; the rest are just a waste of your precious time that could be better spent studying.
+Subscribe only to the news feed of friends who actually have anything interesting to say or post brilliant LOLcats; the rest is just a waste of your precious time that could be better spent studying.

 Go through that huge backlog of friend requests you’re bound to have and add all your fellow students; search them out yourself if for some inconceivable reason they haven’t requested an add.

 In the absence of human interaction, a sympathetic response to your desperate ‘this law essay on constitutional law is literally killing me’ wall post at 3 am will boost your morale far greater than your annoying teenage cousin ‘liking’ your cry for help.

 Put your fear of nerdism aside and use Facebook to set up a study group; We Hate Early Morning Lectures, for example, will be inundated with members before you can say ‘this textbook cost me a week’s worth of food’.